 This study quantified the overuse in primary care and developed a methodology for measuring the harm caused by these ineffective practices that should have been eradicated.
 This was done to quantifying the magnitude of the problem of inappropriate overuse in primary care and to understand some of its causes, and to thus lay the basis for the development of actions aimed at mitigating this problem.

 Contributors JJM and JA conceived this study and obtained grant funding.
 IC, PPP and JCM obtained approbation from the Ethics Committee of Clinical Research of Primary Care Valencian Committee.
 MTG, CS and GO contributed to define sampling.
 MTG, CS, PPP, AF and GO reviewed the APEAS form and contributed to design and statistical analysis protocol.
 JJM, IC and JCM prepared the first draft of the manuscript and this was further developed by CS, GO and YA.
 All authors reviewed, suggested valuable ideas and approved this protocol study.
 All authors read and approved the final manuscript.

-Funding This study is made possible by a grant from the European Regional Development Fund (ERDF) call for Health Research, reference PI16/00816.
+Funding This study is made possible by a grant from the Instituto de Salud Carlos III and the European Regional Development Fund/European Social Fund (ERDF/ESF) call for Health Research, reference PI16/00816.

 Competing interests None declared.

 Ethics approval This study protocol has been approved by The Ethics Committee of Clinical Research of Primary Care Valencian Committee (CEIC APCV).

 Provenance and peer review Not commissioned; externally peer reviewed.